SonavAgarwal/Coin-Catchers-Final-Project/README.md

 # Coin Catchers Final Project
 A game created for my Advanced CS final game project.

+How to run:
+* download the contents of the repository
+* open the folder in terminal / command prompt
+* run `javac \*.java && java Runner`

 How to play:
 * use the arrow keys to move
 * collect coins